ShrivardhanGoenka/SoftwareEngineeringProject2024/README.md

 ## Live Application

-The ProfitPath application is live and can be accessed [here](https://smart-xplorers.vercel.app/)
+The ProfitPath application is live and can be accessed [here](https://smart-xplorers.vercel.app/).
+Please note that the backend of the application is not live as the backend costs were too high.

 ## Software Requirement Specifications (SRS)